paulkhillier/paulkhillier.github.io/planning_contextual_research.md

 * Schedule delivery
 * Specify and process payment
 * Receive order confirmation

+Improve the flow of these tasks with a unified mobile + desktop experience.

 ## Participants
 Participants will largely be drawn from friends, family, colleagues, and cohort members.
 Use targeted email and/or Slack DM communication with instructions for the shopping task and a link to a pre-prepared survey.
 Once survey results are received, follow up via email or Slack and schedule a 1:1 interview to be conducted via Zoom/Meet.
 Consider providing $10 Longos gift card to 1:1 participants as incentive to complete the task.
 Participants will be more likely to pay and schedule delivery if incentive is provided.